jinghuazhao/PW-pipeline/README.md

 evaluated using parameter-free procedures (chi-square or empirical score), avoiding any p-value cut-off inherent to standard binary enrichment tests.

 4. **DEPICT**.
-It performs GSEA by testing whether genes in GWAS-associated loci are enriched for reconstituted versions of known molecular pathways (jointly referred to as reconstituted gene sets).
+It is a computational framework for gene prioritization, GSEA and tissue/cell type enrichment analysis.
+The GSEA is perfomed by testing whether genes in GWAS-associated loci are enriched for reconstituted versions of known molecular pathways (jointly referred to as reconstituted gene sets).
 The reconstitution is accomplished by identifying genes that are co-regulated with other genes in a given gene set based on a panel of 77,840 gene expression microarrays.
 Genes that are found to be transcriptionally co-regulated with genes from the original gene set are added to the gene set, which results in the reconstitution.
 DEPICT also facilitates tissue and cell type enrichment analyses by testing whether the genes in associated regions are highly expressed in any of the 209 MeSH annotations for 37,427 microarrays on the Affymetrix U133 Plus 2.0 Array platform.

 The `p.adjust` function in `R/stats` can bee used to obtain FDRs and count the number of pathways reaching FDR<=0.05.
 It implements the so-called Benjamini-Hochberg (BH) procedure, which attempts to